 School Infrastructure NSW (SINSW) has confirmed that a new primary school is required to meet future demand generated within the wider Hills Showground area.
 SINSW is undertaking a detailed review of accommodation needs and is considering options for the location of the new primary school including access to appropriate open space.
 Options under consideration include the Precinct West site within the Hills Showground Station Precinct and other site/s within the wider precinct.

 We will continue engaging with SINSW to help identify an appropriate site to meet the future needs of the wider Hills Showground area.

 What role do Sydney Metro play?

-Sydney Metro is the current owner of the land in the Hills Showground Station Precinct.
+Sydney Metro is the current landowner.
 Landcom and Sydney Metro are working together to plan the new neighbourhood at Hills Showground, which includes the new park, homes, shops, commercial and community uses.
-As the landowner, Sydney Metro will review and approve the detailed design before it is submitted to The Hills Shire Council for planning assessment.
+As the landowner, Sydney Metro reviewed and approved the detailed design before it was submitted to The Hills Shire Council for planning assessment.